grafo3a/activbox/README.md

 # ActivBox

 ## Presentation
-When completed, this app will be a user-friendly open-source IT service ticketing tool.
+When completed, this app will be a modern open-source IT service ticketing tool.

 ## Technical aspects
 ### Tech stack